Azure/iotedge/edge-modules/TransactableModuleSample/README.md

 This private preview runs from **January to March 2022**.

-## Step 1: Get onboarded to the preview
+## Step 1: Get added to allow-lists

-**IoT Hub**: please send your non-production IoT hub name to edgetransactablemodulespreview@service.microsoft.com and we will add it to the private preview allow list.
-This allows the billing usage to flow from the IoT Hub to Microsoft's commerce system.

-**Partner Center**: in the same emailedgetransactablemodulespreview@service.microsoft.com, include your partner center account ID.
-It also needs to be allow-listed
+The first step is to email us the relevant info so we can add you to the correct allow-lists to proceed with the preview.
+You should've already received an email asking you to reply with the information.
+If not, send an email to edgetransactablemodulespreview@service.microsoft.com in the following format:
+- **Title**: "[Company name]: onboard to transactable Edge modules private preview"
+- **Body**: please send us
+    - **IoT hub name** - we recommend creating a new IoT hub dedicated for the preview.
+    - **Seller ID** of the account you'll use - you can find your seller ID in [Partner Center -> Account Settings -> Legal Info -> Developer](https://partner.microsoft.com/en-us/dashboard/account/v3/organization/legalinfo#developer) It's a 8-digit numeric ID.

 **IoT Edge**: please download the preview version of IoT Edge here <link TBD> and install it on a non-production device.
 Please set EXPERIMENTAL_FEATURE = TRUE